MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/update-network-controller-certificates.md

 1. Wait until the cmdlet finishes.

-### Autorotate preinstalled certificates
+### Autorenew preinstalled certificates

 In this scenario, you have the required certificates installed on the Network Controller nodes.
-You use the `Start-SdnCertificateRotation` cmdlet to rotate those certificate to other SDN infrastructure components.
+You use the `Start-SdnCertificateRotation` cmdlet to renew those certificates to other SDN infrastructure components.

-Perform these steps on one of the Network Controller nodes to autorotate the preinstalled certificates:
+Perform these steps on one of the Network Controller nodes to autorenew the preinstalled certificates:

 1. Install the Network Controller certificates on all the Network Controller nodes as per your preferred method.
 Ensure the certificates are trusted by other SDN infrastructure components, including SDN MUX servers and SDN hosts.